Enhanced Recovery After Surgery

 Patient Blood Management

-To learn more about patient blood management throughout the surgical process, click below to view a powerpoint presentation with accompanying audio.
+To learn more about patient blood management throughout the surgical process, please watch the video below.

 For More Information